I just read a Facebook comment on a Sports Illustrated profile of Johnny Bench someone shared here. The comment: "Very long but good article."

 When I mention being educated, I'm not talking about college educations.
 The Founders didn't think that everyone needed to go to college and neither do I.

 I'm talking sound basic education that includes science, history, civics, English, the Arts, and physical education.

-My grandfather, a man orphaned at the age of eight who was shipped from one foster family to another before graduating from college, could still, in his sixties and seventies, recite soliloquies from Shakespeare that he learned in his school years.
+My grandfather, a man orphaned at the age of eight who was shipped from one foster family to another before graduating from high school, could still, in his sixties and seventies, recite soliloquies from Shakespeare that he learned in his school years.

 It's not that these basics aren't being taught in some of our schools; they most definitely are and I have infinite respect for teachers.